keisentraut/prime95-optimal-worktodo/README.md

 | 4M < n < 10M    |   2.500.000 |   2.500.000 |
 | 10M < n         |   2.000.000 |   2.000.000 |

-The target B1 for P+1 is to have at least one run with a value of
+The desired target bound B1 for P+1 is to have at least one run with a value of

 * half of the desired P-1 bound; or
 * half of P-1 bound which was already done for this exponent.

+This script might skip the exponent if one of the following is true:

-If P-1 and P+1 are both done, this script will skip the exponent.
+* P-1 and P+1 are already both done with bounds above the desired ones.
+* There was recent activity with this exponent, i.e results reported <90 days ago.
-It also will skip the exponent, if the B1 increase is too low (e.g. if an exponent is done with B1=9M and the target would be 10M).
+* It also will skip the exponent, if B1 is below the desired target, but the increase would be very low: For instance, the target bound is B1=10M but there was already a B1=9M run.

-Mersenne numbers below 50k are not considered and the script will skip all of them.
+* Mersenne numbers below 50k are not considered and the script will skip all of them.
 GMP-ECM is the better tool for numbers <50k compared to Prime95.
-Please read the complete thread at [https://mersenneforum.org/showthread.php?t=26750](https://mersenneforum.org/showthread.php?t=26750), too.

 # Usage